Obama warns of U.S. action as jihadists push on Baghdad

 Militants were reported to have executed soldiers and policemen after their seizure of some towns.

-(Additional reporting by Ghazwan Hassan in Tikrit, Ziad al-Sinjary in Mosul, Mustafa Mahmoud in Kirkuk, Raheem Salman and Isra al-Rubei'i in Baghdad and Jeff Mason, Steve Holland and Roberta Rampton in Washington; Writing by Peter Graff and Alastair Macdonald; Editing by Philippa Fletcher and Will Waterman)
+(Additional reporting by Ghazwan Hassan in Tikrit, Ziad al-Sinjary in Mosul, Mustafa Mahmoud in Kirkuk, Raheem Salman and Isra al-Rubei'i in Baghdad and Jeff Mason, Steve Holland, Roberta Rampton, Lesley Wroughton, Missy Ryan and Andrea Shalal in Washington; Writing by Peter Graff and Alastair Macdonald; Editing by Philippa Fletcher, Will Waterman, Peter Cooney and Paul Tait)